 - PLEASE dress the baby in something that snaps OR zips in the front.
 It is much easier for me to transition a baby without having to remove something that goes over the head or multiple layers of clothing.

 - If parents or siblings are going to be involved in the session, please make sure that you have your makeup and hair done, as well as nails cleaned and manicured.
 I suggest wearing neutral colors for the parent/family photos.
 I love using my natural light window, along with my beautiful white bed setup for parent/family shots.
 I will photograph the parent shots from the chest up.

-- For Dads: a button up shirt, a short sleeved t-shirt are a suggestion (white, cream, chambray blue).
+- For Dads: a button-up shirt, a short-sleeved t-shirt is a suggestion (white, cream, chambray blue).
 No words or symbols on shirts.
 Can be worn with a pair of jeans or khakis.